soyeonnnb/loopers-java-template/docs/design/02-sequence-diagrams.md

 	participant PS as ProductService
 	participant PR as ProductRepository
 	participant OS as OrderService
+	participant CS as CouponService
+	participant CDS as CouponDomainService
 	participant TP as ThirdParty
 	participant UR as UserRepository
 	participant OR as OrderRepository
+	participant CR as CouponRepository

 	U ->> OC: 주문 요청 (productList(productId, quantity), totalPrice) activate U